mikkoim/taxonomist/docs/workflows/00_workflow_rodi.md

 ## 10. Comparison

 taxonomist makes it easy to compare metrics in different experiments.
 Sometimes results are ran with a model and dataset combination, maybe with a specific grouping or a target label.
-The comparison script makes it possible to re-use metrics in different comparison scenarios, for example if it is wanted to name models differently for tables or figures.
+The comparison script makes it possible to re-use predictions and metrics in different comparison scenarios, for example if one wants to name models differently for tables or figures.

 ```bash
 python scripts/06_compare.py \